benedekkupper/ProntoInfrared/README.md

 The *Code* is written to be very portable across STM32's, to adapt to your hardware, just take over the Cube configuration parameters, and adapt the configuration section at the top of `Code/infrared_config_stm32.h`.
-To build the code, you will need to include the [Embedded Template Library][etl].

 A very detailed project report is available on [hackaday.io][hackaday].